mdgriffith/mechanical-elephant-hakyll/thoughts/2015-08-10-the-pratical-benefits-of-haskell-typesystem.markdown

 Not only that, but in the future if you add another possible value to characterStatus, Haskell will tell you that the showStatus function is no longer exhaustive and you need to add another case.

+Of course, there is one issue that you may have noticed.
+HP is allowed to be a negative number!
+That doesn't make any sense.
+If HP is negative, the CharacterStatus should be _Dead_.

+In that case, you could have a function guarding that value.
+But that's for a different article!

 # Fire the Missiles!